section-engineering-education/engineering-education/content/articles/why-devsecops-need-security-as-code/index.md

 DevSecOps utilizes security as code to bypass the security issues noted in DevOps.
 Security as code ensures that development teams define security at the start of the project.
 A software then undergoes repeated codification for consistent use.

-This article discusses DevSecOps, security as code and continuous delivery, which is a foundation for security as code.
+This article discusses DevSecOps, security as code, and continuous delivery, which is a foundation for security as code.
 It also discusses security as code as a solution to risks in development and runtime.

 ### What is security as code

 Security as code constitutes a toolset of resources that codify security and policy decisions in a DevOps setup.
 The aim of Security as Code is to protect the software development lifecycle.
 Since DevOps is [popular](https://www.bmc.com/blogs/security-as-code/) with many organizations, introducing security as code is crucial.

 During the implementation of security as code, several scans and testing ensure that the continuous integration/continuous delivery pipeline stays protected from security bugs and other vulnerabilities.
-Security as code represents the next direction of DevOps in a time when businesses prioritize data safety. security as code couples application development with security management.
+Security as code represents the next direction of DevOps in a time when businesses prioritize data safety.
+Security as code couples application development with security management.
 It thus allows developers to focus on core features and software functionality.

 ### What is DevSecOps